 One of the great joys of visiting Santa Barbara is having the opportunity to discover everything from gleaming beaches to sun-kissed vineyards, all in one place.

-Framed by the scenic Santa Ynez Mountains, this charismatic coastal city is praised for featuring eye-popping Mediterranean-style buildings, including the iconic Old Mission, and scenic waterfront promenades, like Stearns Wharf, which is the best spot for enjoying sweeping views of the Pacific Ocean.
+Framed by the scenic Santa Ynez Mountains, this charismatic coastal city is praised for featuring eye-popping Mediterranean-style buildings, including the iconic Old Mission, and picturesque waterfront promenades like Stearns Wharf is the best spot for enjoying sweeping views of the Pacific Ocean.

 While Santa Barbara is applauded primarily for its beaches, from Butterfly Beach to East Beach, the city also boasts a lush Botanic Garden featuring over 1,000 species of California native plants, delicious seafood eateries, and top-class vineyards like Presqu’ile and Jame Slone Wines.